codesharedot/xceltoken-plus-price-gnome-ticket/README.md

-# mb8-coin price gnome ticket
+# latoken price gnome ticket

-Gnome 3 desktop ticker for mb8-coin price with Python and argos.
-Rename to mb8-coin.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for latoken price with Python and argos.
+Rename to latoken.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org